tomkawal/Algorithms/README.md

 # Algorithms
-//implementations in C/C++ or Delphi/Pascal
+I have this implemented in C/C++ and Delphi/Pascal this is C++ port